Is it the beauty, the history, or simply the uniqueness about pink diamonds that makes people lust for them?

 Argyle Mine Closing Down

 For the uninitiated, world-famous Argyle mine is the hub of pink diamonds.
 Since 1980, it has supplied 90%, if not more of the world’s pink diamonds and now there are rumours that it may close down.
 This has lead to an unprecedented interest in acquiring them lest their prices may increase even further due to shortage.
 Back in 1983, when the mine first opened in Western Australia, it yielded a small but consistent supply of high-quality pink diamonds.
 There was no other place to find them.
-Argyle was a huge mine and overtime, it increased the production of diamonds by an unbelievable 60%.
+The Argyle mine increased the production of diamonds by an unbelievable 60%.
 With such a vast choice of diamonds available in the market, they instantly became precious objects of desire.

 A combination of all these factors have made pink diamonds the most desirable among gemstones and with the Argyle mine shutting down in an approximated 2-3 years, the trend and interest in acquiring these coloured beauties will only intensify.